Neonatal hypoglycemia

-Neonatal hypoglycemia occurs when the neonate's blood glucose level is less than the newborn's body requirements for factors such as cellular energy and metabolism.
-There is inconsistency internationally for diagnostic thresholds.
-In the US, hypoglycemia is when the blood glucose level is below 30 mg/dL within the first 24 hours of life and below 45 mg/dL thereafter.
-In the UK, however, lower and more variable thresholds are used (<18 mg/dL at any time OR baby with abnormal clinical signs and a single value <45 mg/dL OR baby at risk of impaired metabolic adaptation but without abnormal clinical signs and a measurement <36 mg/dL and remaining <36 mg/dL at next measurement).
-The neonate's gestational age, birth weight, metabolic needs, and wellness state of the newborn has a substantial impact on the neonates blood glucose level.
-There are known risk factors that can be both maternal and neonatal.
-This is a treatable condition.
-Its treatment depends on the cause of the hypoglycemia.
+Neonatal hypoglycemia, or low blood sugar in newborn babies, occurs when an infant's blood glucose level is below normal.
+Diagnostic thresholds vary internationally.
+In the US, hypoglycemia is when the blood glucose level is below 30 mg/dL within the first 24 hours of life and below 45 mg/dL after, but international standards differ.
+The newborn's age, birth weight, metabolic needs, and wellness state substantially impact their blood glucose level.
+This is a treatable condition, but its treatment depends on the cause of the hypoglycemia.
 Though it is treatable, it can be fatal if gone undetected.
-Hypoglycemia is the most common metabolic problem in newborns.
+Among metabolic problems in newborns, hypoglycemia is the most prevalent.